-I get asked this question frequently, so here is my experience from the past 3 years and I’ll update as I progress
+I’m frequently asked this question, so here is my experience from the past 3 years and I’ll update as I progress

 in 2015, I was awarded an exceptional opportunity by my employer at the time for education sponsorship, and so I researched for an enrolment where I could continue full-time work and attain a degree part-time by distance.

 I didn’t know anyone who had done this before, so I reached out on LinkedIn to some industry contacts who had.
 From their experience I validated my expectations, then proposed the course to my education sponsor.

 The Bachelor of Business (Maritime and Logistics Management) from the Australian Maritime College at University of Tasmania aligned well to my personal and career interests.
 I already had five years’ industry experience and wanted to take on something with a broader scope than my electrical trade skills.

 I had always been interested in business and management and keenly observed how corporations operate in different markets.
 I now wanted to better understand the fundamentals of international business management, and shipping by default is a global market player.
 I felt that my skills could be better used to develop areas of a business to improve an organisations efficiency and profitability.
 I also have aspirations like to own and operate a business of my own someday, I just haven’t discovered what exactly yet.

 So what’s it like?

 Well, honestly it has been much harder than I expected.
 Having been out of formal education for 8 years, it was very difficult to get back into the swing of things.

 I was a bit naive in the beginning, I had the mindset that if 18 year old school leavers can do it then I should have no problem.
 However, in reality there is a clear difference between studying and working full-time.
 Yes I had the industry knowledge, but institutions expect you to learn and apply only what is being taught.
 I was used to an environment where if you don’t know something you become resourceful, you consult peers, experts etc to find the answer, apparently this is called cheating within academia 😉